BCathcart/Distributed-Hash-Table/README.md

     - These scenarios above are also tested in the replicationManager_test file

 ## Chain Replication - routing
-- Updates (PUT, REMOVE, WIPEOUT) are routed to the head of the chain (i.e. the coordinator of the key) which then forwards them up the chain
+- Updates (PUT, REMOVE, WIPEOUT) are routed to the head of the chain (i.e. the coordinator of the key) which performs the update and then forwards it up the chain
-- GET requests are sent to the tail
+- GET requests are routed to the tail.
+The tail node then responds to the client directly, and sends the response back down the chain, which gets
+- forwarded back to the tail.
-- All other client requests are handled at the receiving
+- All other client requests (that are not key-value requests) are handled at the receiving node.

-- TODO(Rozsa): add more details
+## Sequential Consistency
+- In order to achieve sequential consistency, updates and GET requests that are routed to each node are queued and processed in order of receipt.
+However, the current design does not guarrantee that update requests reach the successor in the same order and arbitrary communication delays could cause violations to sequential consistency.
+- Note:
+- To remedy this, a modified protocol was implemented in m2-responsehandling in which the head node waits for a response from the tail (which is routed through the seond node in the chain) that it has received the update before proceeding with the next update.
+If any node in the chain fails to process the request or the head does not receive a response within a specified timeout period, the head node reverses the update operation and moves on to the next request.
+The second node in the chain behaves similarly if it does not receive a response from the tail.
+- Due to insufficient testing, this modification was not included in the milestone2 submission.

 ## Integration Testing
 - To help test our code, we extended the client from the individual programming assignments.